jaypersanchez/daf-mobile/README.md

 # Daf mobile

 Daf mobile is a reference implementation for [Daf](https://github.com/uport-project/daf) framework and also the source code for `uPort Open` mobile app. `uPort Open` mobile app along with `Daf` will replace the current `uPort` app and legacy architecture.
+Full documentation coming soon.

 ## Setup